What is the Walney Extension? The world's largest offshore wind farm

 In September 2018, the UK welcomed the official unveiling of the world's largest offshore wind farm - but what is the Walney Extension?

-Acting as the flagship facility for the world’s largest offshore wind energy producer, Orsted, the Walney Extension is also the planet’s largest offshore wind farm.
+Acting as the flagship facility for the world’s largest offshore wind energy producer, Orsted, the Walney Extension is also the planet’s biggest offshore wind farm.

 The UK’s offshore wind capacity currently runs at almost 8.5 gigawatts (GW) – more than any other country – with the UK government stating its ambition to grow this to 40GW by 2030.